Lauren Hollingsworth-Smith: Work

 Hollingsworth-Smith, who is from Rotherham, South Yorkshire, was received widely as a poet after being highly commended for New Writing North's Young Northern Writer Award in 2019.
 Following which, she was placed as one of the fifteen winners of the Foyle Young Poets of the Year Award 2019 for her poem 'I want to stand naked in the school hall', selected by the poets Jackie Kay and Raymond Antrobus.
 After winning the prize at age 17, she went on to win the Poetry Business New Poets Prize for her pamphlet manuscript, titled Ugly Bird, in 2020.
 The prize was judged by the poet Luke Kennard who noted her poems were "immediately and joyfully readable even at their darkest".

 At the time of the New Poets Prize win, Hollingsworth-Smith was waiting to "accept her place at Oxford" to study English and French.
 After the publication of Ugly Bird in 2021, she published her debut full-length collection, Look How Alive, with Write Bloody UK in 2022.
 The collection which was published following a contact made by the publisher on the social media platform 'X' (formerly Twitter) has most poems written after Hollingsworth-Smith rusticated from Lady Margaret Hall, Oxford and went to France working as a cleaner and au-pair.
 Look How Alive includes her own illustrations.

 In 2022, she also had her work anthologised in Pan Macmillan's anthology of poetry by women, titled She Will Soar, and edited by Ana Sampson.
 In July 2023, she collaborated with the Indian poet Jayant Kashyap, who won the New Poets Prize in 2024.
 The result, a poem titled 'worm', was published in Honey Literarys eighth issue in 2024.
 Hollingsworth-Smith has also performed her poems at a number of events, including at Ted Hughes Festival, Ledbury Poetry Festival, Kendal Poetry Festival and Off the Shelf Festival of Words, and participated in several workshops run by the poet Warda Yassin, as part of a project titled "Canal Works".
 Both Yassin and Hollingsworth-Smith are mentees of the poet Vicky Morris.

+Hollingsworth-Smith collaborated with Kashyap again in 2026, and the pair were longlisted in Dialect Presss inaugural DIRT Plantable Poetry Competition.

 Reviews

 Writing for New Writing North, Will Mackie found the poems in Ugly Bird to be "full of tenderness, humour and precise observation."
 In another review, Anne Bailey pointed out that the first poem in the pamphlet – also the Foyle Award-winning poem – is a "very dramatic beginning to a pamphlet that is full of energy."
 Vic Pickup called Hollingsworth-Smith "a bright star in the next generation of poets."
+Kashyap, in a short review, praised the pamphlet for "the poet's boldness", focussing on the inclusion of both personal and "less/im-personal" poems, and noting that Hollingsworth-Smith "is not as hung on trying to make it look beautiful as she is on making it make sense".